nicholasvoltani/nicholasvoltani.github.io/content/now.md

 # 2025
+## February 2025
+The anxiety of waiting for the Master's scholarship, while barely receiving any notifications, is killing me.

+I'll also be applying for Santa Fe Institute's [2025 Complexity Global School for Emerging Political Economies](https://www.santafe.edu/info/2025-complexity-global-school/overview?passKey=5e453325-48ec-415b-b96d-ff3c7ee42931), taking place in Bogotá, Colombia.
+Let's see how *that* goes...

+**Interesting content of the month**:
+- [The "Modern Day Slaves" Of The AI Tech World - Real Stories](https://www.youtube.com/watch?v=VPSZFUiElls): "*Before the internet, it would be really difficult to find someone, sit them down for ten minutes and get them to work for you, and then fire them after those ten minutes.
+But with technology, you can actually find them, pay them [a] tiny amount of money, and then get rid of them when you don't need them anymore.*" Couldn't sum up late-stage capitalism better myself.
+Yikes.
+- [Investigating a forgotten Edward Snowden Quote (Allie Meowy)](https://www.youtube.com/watch?v=fAf1Syz17JE): "Some hentai games are very good" (Edward Snowden)
+- [Against Optimization - by Brian Klaas](https://www.forkingpaths.co/p/against-optimization): interesting view on how excessive efficiency is detrimental, and how one should strive for *resilience* (robustness against unexpected problems) — just like ecosystems (natural complex systems) do!
+- [Brett Scott on why we should advocate for cash money](https://www.youtube.com/watch?v=pPyER72nFcw): because it brings back (some) agency back to consumers, instead of putting them at the sheer mercy of the banking system and their services
+	- Highly recommend Brett Scott's Substack as well, [Altered States of Monetary Consciousness](https://www.asomo.co/)
 ## January 2025
 I've begun studying German — again!
 Hope this time it works!
 I have a lot of content now to immerse myself in it though, so hope it helps.
 I also have a clearer goal in mind: I have to reach B2 until my PhD, if I want to do it in Germany (they require B2), but I want/feel like I can reach it in 2025, with enough immersion and perseverance.
+I also plan on a Winterkurs in the beginning of 2026 (requires B1, which is more feasible).
 My progress will be somewhere linked to [[091 MOC Deutsch]].

 I also intend on writing 50 posts in Substack until the end of the year.
 Let's see how it goes...